apache/parquet-format/Encryption.md

    where F is an algorithm unknown outside organization.
 These keys are less secure than KMS-managed keys, but better than using no keys at all in plaintext footers, see a discussion below).

-Key metadata can also be empty (not set) - in case the keys are fully managed by the caller code, and passed explicitly to Parquet for the footer and each encrypted column.
+Key metadata can also be empty (not set) - in a case the encryption keys are fully managed by the caller code, and passed explicitly to Parquet for the footer and each encrypted column.

 ### Protection of column metadata